 Short of actual leaks, a telling sign of water penetration will be dark stains on your walls and ceiling.
 If rain damage is not addressed, it can grow to become mold and rot, making its way to roofing insulation as well.
 Left along long enough, rain damage will compromise roofing material, leading to a possible collapse.

+The only way to identify roof damage after a storm is to inspectyour roof.
+Call on a professional right away to give your roof a check once the weather clears.
+The sooner you identify damage, the sooner you can address them and get your roof back in shape.
 Dawn Smith is Peak Roofing Contractors�General Manager and, alongside her dad, has been swinging a hammer since she was little.
 She�s been in the roofing and construction industry for about a decade now and she�s taken to writing to share her passion for home improvement.
 For updates from Dawn, check out the company blog!

 Related Posts